cellml/libcellml/docs/theory/theory_iongates.rst

 gating behaviour of an ion channel, however, we need to explain the concepts of the 'Nernst potential' and channel conductance.

-An ion channel is a protein or protein complex embedded in the bilipid membrane surrounding a cell and containing a pore through which an ion :math:`Y^{+}` (or :math:`Y^{-}`) can pass when the channel is open.
+An ion channel is a protein or protein complex embedded in the bi-lipid membrane surrounding a cell and containing a pore through which an ion :math:`Y^{+}` (or :math:`Y^{-}`) can pass when the channel is open.
 If the concentration of this ion is